Trading Taxes in the US

 Investor vs Trader

-As such, strict guidelines are set out in the 70,000 page long tax code, which also considers decisions in relevant case law.
+As such, strict guidelines are set out across tens of thousands of pages of tax law, regulations and IRS guidance, which also considers decisions in relevant case law.

 Investor